-If you are registered for the spring semester, tuition (and housing if you are living on campus) charges should already be reflected on your PAWS account.
-Until that time, pay attention to the fact that you may have anticipated aid for Spring 2022—but no charges yet.
-Soon you’ll be able to see a future balance due, and you’ll likely have some questions.
+If you are registered for the spring semester, tuition (and housing if you are living on campus) charges are usually reflected on your PAWS account by January 1 before the semester begins.
+Until that time, pay attention to the fact that you may have anticipated aid for Spring 2023—but no charges yet.
+Once charges are posted, you are able to see a future balance due, and you’ll likely have some questions.
 Here are some of our FAQs!

 It is very important that you select “View Billing Statement” (shown below) which takes into account anticipated financial aid.
 DO NOT SIMPLY LOOK AT THE ACCOUNT SUMMARY.